NLnetLabs/rotonda-doc/manual/source/why.rst

 ~~~~~~~~~~~~~~~

 Likewise, a Route Reflector (:RFC:`4456`) serves a specific function in an iBGP
 network.
-Again, it requires the 'Speaking' features of the BGP protocol, but
+Again, it requires the "Speaking BGP" feature of the BGP protocol, but
 it doesn't have to engage necessarily in best-path selection.
 Very simple
 Route Reflectors would not have a need for RIBs, they would just reflect the
 announcements and withdrawals they receive to their iBGP peers.